Palm Beach County planning to build new dog park

 Richardson said she can't wait for the opening.

-The Palm Beach County Parks and Recreation will begin design work later this year and maybe break ground at the start of 2022.
+Palm Beach County Parks and Recreation will begin design work later this year and hopes to break ground at the start of 2022.

 Scripps Only Content 2021